I have experience working at the largest alarm company in the nation.

-Alarm systems can be a great addition to any home or business, and bring peace of mind to those who live, work, and own the building.
-Knowing your alarm system will make it that much more effective of a deterrent to burglary, however, if the burglar knows more about your system than you do, they can take advantage of small flaws that could end up costing thousands of dollars of damage and theft, or worse.
+Alarm systems can be a great addition to any home or business, and they bring peace of mind to those who live, work, and own the building.
+Knowing your alarm system will make it that much more effective of a deterrent to burglary.

-After working at the largest alarm company in the nation, I saw that people who ended up unsatisfied with their protection, or ended up having to recover from a major loss due to break in, made some of these very simple, easy to miss mistakes.
+After working at the largest alarm company in the nation, I saw that people who ended up dissatisfied with their protection, or who ended up suffering a major loss due to a break-in, had made some of these very simple, easy-to-miss mistakes.

 1. Prolonged Power Outages Can Disable the System